-In the 1830s, a couple of large hotels and a number of cabins were constructed around springs at a location roughly 50 miles west of Washington, DC, to allow people to take advantage of the healthy waters of those springs.
+In the 1830s, a couple of large hotels and several cabins were constructed around springs at a location roughly 50 miles west of Washington, DC, to allow people to take advantage of the healthy waters of those springs.
 During a cholera epidemic in Richmond in 1849, the Virginia Legislature picked everything up and moved to the resort to continue the business of government in healthier surroundings.

 The resort was located within a mile of a bridge that played a strategic transportation role during the Civil War, and a number of the larger buildings were set on fire during a battle for possession of the bridge.
 No one knows whether the North or the South was responsible for the destruction.
-The image below from Harper’s Weekly shows Union troops camped in front of the ruins, and notes that they were still drinking from the springs on the property.
+The image below from Harper’s Weekly shows Union troops camped in front of the ruins and notes that they were still drinking from the springs on the property.

-After the War, the resort regained popularity as a resort, with people being transported by stage coach from a train station in Warrenton.
+After the War, the resort regained popularity as a resort, with people being transported by stagecoach from a train station in Warrenton.
 In the 1930s, Walter P. Chrysler purchased the land, and supposedly a number of the buildings on the site were restored to their former glory.

-I asked a grounds keeper if he knew of any old buildings or structures on the property, and he said that he was new to the job, only having been there a year, and didn’t know about anything like that.
+I asked a groundskeeper if he knew of any old buildings or structures on the property, and he said that he was new to the job, only having been there a year, and didn’t know about anything like that.
 The people inside the main building did know about a fire that caused the present building to replace the old one.
 But that fire was one that happened maybe 30 years ago.
 A look around the clubhouse showed some old prints from the early 1800s, but it seemed like the people who worked there were oblivious to much of the history of the land they worked upon.

 There were many resorts in Virginia, and in the rest of the Country that centered around healthy spring waters.
-In more north eastern states like those in New England, many blossomed into urban centers, but in Virginia these resorts were often places found in the countryside to visit during the warm summer months.
-The healing powers of the waters and the country air were a prescription of health for the times, and seem to have been replaced by a morning or mid day getaway for a few holes on the greens.
+In more northeastern states like those in New England, many blossomed into urban centers, but in Virginia, these resorts were often places found in the countryside to visit during the warm summer months.
+The healing powers of the waters and the country air were a prescription of health for the times, and seem to have been replaced by a morning or mid-day getaway for a few holes on the greens.

-I can’t help but think of how the landscape of the Web is changing and transforming as well, from the days when Altavista and Excite and Lycos were some of the most popular search engines on the face of the World Wide Web, to be surplanted by Google and Bing these days.
+I can’t help but think of how the landscape of the Web is changing and transforming as well, from the days when Altavista and Excite and Lycos were some of the most popular search engines on the face of the World Wide Web, to be supplanted by Google and Bing these days.

-The Yahoo Directory was one of the most important places to have your website listed in the 90s, and well as the Open Directory Project, and now it seems clear that a human edited directory can’t keep up with the growth of the Web.
+The Yahoo Directory was one of the most important places to have your website listed in the 90s, and well as the Open Directory Project, and now it seems clear that a human-edited directory can’t keep up with the growth of the Web.